yeojunjie/tp/docs/UserGuide.md

   can be used as
   * `task add tn/Assignment 6 i/Recursion d/31/12/2023` or
   * `task add tn/Assignment 6 i/Recursion d/31/12/2021 s/Thomas Edison` or
-  * `task add tn/Assignment 6 i/Recursion d/31/12/2021 s/Thomas Edison s/George Washington`
+  * `task add tn/Assignment 6 i/Recursion d/31/12/2021 s/Thomas Edison s/George Washington`.

 * Arguments with `(s)` after them can be used multiple times including zero times.<br>
   e.g. See the above example regarding `s/<student(s)>`.